Stuart Kaplan, President and Founder

 Stuart is the President and Founder of Bright Spirit Children's Foundation.
 Mr. Kaplan has spent the last 25+ years working with charities supporting seriously-ill children and their families.
 Stuart was formerly a board member of Starlight Starbright Children's Foundation and worked with the organization for over two years.
 In addition, Stuart also spent over 20 years as a Vice President for My One Wish, a wish-granting organization to seriously-ill and terminally-ill children in New England.

-Stuart currently works as a Vice President, Sales for Insurity.
+Stuart currently works as a Senior Vice President, Sales for Paya.
+Stuart is responsible for running the Insurance and Healthcare vertical markets focused on the growth & expansion of the digital payment business.
+Previously, Stuart was Vice President, Sales for Insurity.
 He is responsible for expanding the national footprint as a market leader and strategic technology partner in the insurance industry.
-He leads a senior team of sales executives ,account managers, and business development reps to grow the business in the Carrier and MGA markets.
+He leads a senior team of sales executives, account managers, and business development reps to grow the business in the Carrier and MGA markets.

 Before Vertafore, Stuart was the Executive Vice President, Global Sales for The Advisory Council (TAC), providing expert advisory, consulting, and leadership services tailored to the information technology marketplace.
 He was responsible for managing and growing client relationships across all industries and vertical markets globally.